mferrac/pandoc_resume/markdown/resume.md

 Experience
 ----------

+2017-Now
+:   **Work**: Exemplaria Solutions

+**Data Scientist.** Working on machine learning application in different fields.
+From ETL routines to model deployment.

 2016-2017
 :   **Research**: Bolsista de Iniciação Científica at CNPq

-**Effects of spatial autocorrelation in crop yield modeling.** Ignoring spatial autocorrelation between observations, models severely underestimated the error in new data.
+**Effects of spatial autocorrelation in crop yield modeling.** Not accounting for spatial autocorrelation between observations, models severely underestimated the error in new data.
 Using blocks of observations based on location helps better estimate the prediction error in fields that were not used when building the models.

 2016-2017
 :   **Research**: Intern at Brazilian Agricultural Research Corporation